 (Screen caps are from the the original PC version of Fables: The Lost Chapters)

 The kingdom of Albion comprises small pockets of land separated by brief loading screens.
 Within these unchanging parcels of terra firma, where it is forever Autumn, one is compelled to wander predesignated pathways, many of which are bordered by rambling stone walls, which are slowly falling into disrepair.
-You may wish to pause to admire the scenery that lies tantalizingly beyond the beaten track, yet the inaccessibility coded into the physical laws of the realm determines that, while your gaze may linger wistfully over faraway sun-dappled hills, you will never be permitted to explore them.
+You may wish to pause to admire the scenery that lies tantalizingly beyond the beaten track, yet it will remain eternally inaccessible.
+Sadly, the physical laws of the realm determine that, while your gaze may linger wistfully over faraway sun-dappled hills, you will never be permitted to explore them.